Difrex/boobstrap/README.md

 initrd /boot/initrd
 ```

-Optional add the `boobs.overlay-to-ram` option for booting to RAM and take out your
+Optional add the `boobs.copy-to-ram` option for booting to RAM and take out your
 storage device.

 Thats it.
 It can be USB storage or something else, you can setup your configuration